-While carefully drafted waivers are enforceable, there cases in which a court may not enforce a waiver, these exceptions may include:
+While carefully drafted waivers are enforceable, there are cases in which a court might not enforce a waiver.
+These exceptions may include:

-- Gross negligence or willful conduct: If a waiver purports to absolve the operator from gross negligence or willful conduct, the waiver may be found to be invalid.
+- Gross negligence or willful conduct: If a waiver purports to absolve the operator of gross negligence or willful conduct, the waiver may be found to be invalid.
 Gross negligence and willfulness typically involve outrageous acts or omissions.
-Such examples include, when an employee purposely neglected to engage safety systems on a ride or when maintenance records show a pattern of blatant disregard for safety resulting in personal injury.
+Such examples include when an employee purposely neglected to engage safety systems on a ride, or when maintenance records show a pattern of blatant disregard for safety resulting in personal injury.

-- Age of the waiver: If an establishment practices to keep waivers on “file”, then it may be a valid defense if several months have passed since a waiver was read and signed or if the waiver did not apply to the visit during which the injury occurred.
+- Age of the waiver: It may be a valid defense if several months have passed since a waiver was read and signed, or if the waiver did not apply to the visit during which the injury occurred.

 - Inconsistent with state law: If the waiver contains language that is inconsistent with the law of that state, a court may find the waiver to be invalid.

-- Limitations in the waiver: If the waiver is very specific about the types of injuries that it covers, and the injury falls outside of what is specified in the waiver, then the waiver is irrelevant.
+- Limitations in the waiver: If the waiver is very specific about the types of injuries that it covers, and the injury falls outside of what is specified in the waiver, then the waiver can be found irrelevant.